-- elective deferrals to this Plan and to any other plan or arrangement (such as a cafeteria plan) will be included. - compensation paid while not a Participant in the component of the Plan for which compensation is being used will be excluded.
+- elective deferrals to this Plan and to any other plan or arrangement (such as a cafeteria plan) will be included. - overtime will be excluded. - compensation other than base wages or base hourly pay including but not limited to summer course pay, overloads, stipends, supplemental pay, and accrued vacation payouts will be excluded.